-The process of agglomeration is when particles of solids materials, powders or granules, stick together or to some solid surface.
+The process of agglomeration is when particles of solid materials, powders or granules, stick together or to some solid surface.
 In powder and bulk solid storage, processing and handling the agglomeration of bulk solids is often unwanted and leads to material flow problems.
 However, as explained in this article it can be advantageous and something purposefully done.
 Agglomeration process control is explained.

 Compaction of a bulk solid powder or granule material into a larger size is often an important step in the production of an end product.
 The compactor is a key process equipment item for agglomeration.
 Control of the compactor and the agglomeration process is important to production efficiency and profitability.
 And sometimes agglomeration equipment like the compactor can be used for something slightly different than agglomeration, such as crushing diamonds to produce abrasives.
 The agglomeration process control and control of the compactor is essentially the same.